Retnox/Wp-Out/README.md

   <img src="./img.png" alt="Wp-Out" />

-This is a deactivate tool which can deactivate unlimitedly number wp only.You can deactivate unlimited anyone Wp. this tool made by @retnox
+This is a deactivate tool which can deactivate unlimitedly number wp only.
+You can deactivate unlimited anyone Wp. this tool made by @retnox

 * `Wp-Out Features deactivate Any Number with one click.